entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is -.

 > - The coding of *Yipetalichthys* is 0.
-The coding of *Eurycaraspis incilis*, *Quasipetalichthys haikouensis*, *Pauropetalichthys magnoculus* should be revised from ? to 0.
+The coding of *Quasipetalichthys haikouensis*, *Pauropetalichthys magnoculus* should be revised from ? to 0.

 556. Cranial fossa receiving the ventral articular lamina of the trunk: (0) absent; (1) present.